 The movie's line "Mrs. Robinson, you're trying to seduce me.
 Aren't you?" was voted as the #63 movie quote by the American Film Institute (out of 100), as the #5 of Premiere's "100 Greatest Movie Lines" (2007).

 Mike Nichols initially wanted French actress Jeanne Moreau to play Mrs. Robinson.
-The idea behind this was that in the French culture, the "older" women tended to "train" the younger men in sexual matters.
+The idea behind this was that in the French culture, "older" women tend to "train" younger men in sexual matters.
 The producers for the movie, Joseph E. Levine and Lawrence Turman, were completely opposed to the idea.
 Mike Nichols was even more set on having Simon and Garfunkel do the integrated soundtrack for the film.
 Nichols agreed to switch actresses for Mrs. Robinson as long as he could still use Paul Simon and Art Garfunkel.

 Within a year of the movie's release, plastic manufacturing companies became enormously successful.
 Many people attribute this to Walter Brooke's quote about "plastics".
 Brooke himself once told his nephew that he would have invested in plastics, if he had known that the remark would lead to such success.